dydil/PitikappPluginLibrary/README.md

 About image format:
  - A plugin icon should be an image with a transparent background.
  - A module icon should be a black image with transparent background.

+### 3.2 Logging

+If debug mode is enabled in the application settings (client or server), it is possible to use `QDebug` to log information.

+The C++ code can use `qDebug()`, `qInfo()`, etc. while the QML code can use `console.info()`, `console.debug()`, etc.

+When debug mode is enabled, the server can request to download the client's logs by clicking on the device name in the top bar.

+All the logs can be found in `%LOCALAPPDATA%\Pitikapp Remote Dashboard`.

+### 3.3 Available QML modules

+Not all QML modules are currently available, as it would take too much space on the disk.
+Send us an email if you think a new module should be available.

+### 3.4 Contact

+To ask a question, report a bug, show your plugin, send a suggestion, contact us at contact@pitikapp.com!